dolidolih/Iris/README.md

 #### HTTP API Endpoints

-The HTTP server listens on the port `/config` (default `3000`).
 All requests should be sent as `POST` requests with `Content-Type: application/json` unless specified otherwise.

 *   **`/reply`**: Send a message or photo to a KakaoTalk chat room.